Overview of Trademark Registration in India

 - Power of Attorney (Form-48) if filed through a representative or agent

-Eligibility Criteria of Trade Mark Registration Online
+Eligibility Criteria for Trademark Registration Online

-1. Distinctiveness of the Trademark
+1. Distinctiveness of the trademark

 - The trademark must be distinctive and capable of identifying the goods or services of one business, making them distinguishable from others in the market.

-- Generic, descriptive, or commonly used terms are not eligible for registration as they fail to distinguish the goods or services.
+- Generic, descriptive, or commonly used terms are not eligible for registration, as they fail to distinguish the goods or services.

-2. Non-Conflict with Existing Trademarks
+2. Non-Conflict with existing trademarks

 - The trademark must not conflict with any existing registered trademarks.
-A comprehensive trademark search should be conducted to check for similar or identical trademarks.

 - If a mark is too similar to an existing one, it may lead to rejection due to potential confusion among consumers.